Join Date: Nov 2002

 - This is a major mixed-use scheme on the City/Hackney border, immediately adjacent to the Broadgate Tower.

 - Originally, it was intended that a historic pub, the Light Bar, would be demolished.
 However, following a campaign by

 local residents, along with objections from CABE, this was saved and incorporated into the plans.

-A revised application was granted planning permission in November 2009.
+The developers hope to receive planning permission by next March.
 After substantial enabling works (due to nearby rail lines),

 the residential tower should be U/C by mid-2012.